-- List with dates of employment/training after medical school, do not leave gaps of more than 30 days between medical school graduation and starting residency/fellowship
+- List of dates of employment/training after medical school.
+Do not leave gaps of more than 30 days between medical school graduation and starting residency/fellowship.

-- Read carefully the convictions and pending form, if you have have/had convictions or currently have pending charges such as alcohol violations, including underage drinking, drug violations be prepared to submit required documentation.
+- Read carefully the convictions and pending form.
+If you have/have had convictions or currently have pending charges such as alcohol violations (including underage drinking) or drug violations, be prepared to submit required documentation.

 Medical License Renewal Dates: